wpwupingwp/OGU/README.md

     The folder contains divided sequences and intermediate results.
-After divided step occured in _b_-groupby_name, BarcodeFinder then divided each *cluster* of genbank records to several fasta files that each file contains only one region of the annotation.
+After divided step occured in _b_-groupby_name, BarcodeFinder then divided each *cluster* of genbank records to several fasta files that each file contains only one region (one locus, one gene one spacer or one misc_feature) of the annotation.

     For instance, a record in "rbcL.gb" file may also contains atpB gene's sequence.
-In this folder, however, BarcodeFinder ensures that each fasta file contains only one locus, one gene, one spacer or one misc_feature.
 The "rbcL.fasta" file does not contains any upstream/downstream sequence (except for ".expand" files) and "atpB_rbcL.fasta" does not have even one base of atpB or rbcL gene but only the spacer (assume that the annotation is precise).

     User can skip this divided step by set "-no_divide" to use the whole sequence for analysis.
 Note that it DOES NOT skip the first step of the